How to Buy Land

 One of the easiest ways to find land to purchase is online; all you have to do is search for “Land for sale in ___”.
 If you want to use more specific resources to find bare land, the Lands of America Network (Land.com) has many websites dedicated to land and bare land listings.

-Another good way to find land for sale in a specific area is to enlist the help of a realtor who knows the marketplace in which you would like to purchase.
-Realtors see new listings as they become live and may even know about potential listings before they are shared publicly.
+Another good way to find land for sale in a specific area is to enlist the help of a real estate agent who knows the marketplace in which you would like to purchase.
+Real estate agents see new listings as they become live and may even know about potential listings before they are shared publicly.

 GET ACTIVE IN THE COMMUNITY

 If you haven’t already started building your network of professionals in the rural community, this can also be a viable way to help you find land for sale as well.
-Reach out to local commodity groups, builders, realtors and farmers to get involved in your local rural community and start talking to folks about what you’re looking for.
+Reach out to local commodity groups, builders, real estate agents and farmers to get involved in your local rural community and start talking to folks about what you’re looking for.

 What makes a land loan different than other loans?